IhorHorchakov/spring-mvc-observability/README.md

 Spring Boot Actuator has been available since April 2014, together with the first Spring Boot release.
 With the release of Spring Boot 2, Actuator has been redesigned, and new exciting endpoints were added, this makes a breaking changes:

-* 2.x Actuator become technology-agnostic by using [Micrometer Observation](https://micrometer.io/docs/observation),
+* 2.x Actuator become technology-agnostic.
 Actuator 1.x is tied to MVC and, therefore, to the Servlet API.
 In 2.x Actuator the in-house metrics were replaced with Micrometer support, so we can expect breaking changes.
 If our application were using metric services such as GaugeService or CounterService, they would no longer be available.
 We will interact with Micrometer directly.

 * 2.x Actuator security model is merged with the application one, so the security can be configured in one place with main app.